 This trio of TRONES boxes provides a place to stash shoes and hats and gloves, without taking up too much space.
 This low grouping (with a shelf on top) functions like a really narrow landing strip.
 Stadshem via Nordic Bliss

-LACK shelving turned on its side becomes a living room console table that masks the ugly back of the sofa, provides a surface for lamps, and stores books.
+LACK shelving turned on its side becomes a living room console table that masks the ugly back of the sofa, and also provides a surface for lamps, and stores books.

-Jay built this entryway unit that creates a separate entryway that also packs in the storage.
+Jay built this entryway unit that creates a separate space when you walk in the front door.
+All the cubbies also pack in a lot of storage.
 Since the bed is on the other side, it serves as a headboard too!

 Storage bed is a major space saver, lifting the bed off the floor and creating more room for clothing underneath.
-Initially from Stadshem.se, via Anita Sienudzi.
+Initially from Stadshem, via Anita Sienudzi.